CHARLES THOMAS

 zone by zone, loop by loop.

-This particular project has been a fantastic challenge for us, with the building in constant use by both the general public and National Museums Liverpool staff.
+This particular project has been a fantastic challenge for us, with the building having many rooms with excessive height access.

-We are managing the project via an organised 'program of works', typically around the general public, with building opening times being 7 days a week, 10am - 5pm.
+We are managing the project, along with Walker Art Gallery, via an organised 'program of works', typically around the staff, with building opening times being 7 days a week, 10am - 5pm.

 There are also many ‘restricted’ collection archive areas requiring ‘special’ access & staff chaperoning.